Family Support Service

 Family Support and SEND Service

-- Parent consultation and initial history/time-line taking.
-Cathy will be able to take a detailed look at what support has been offered in the past (if any), current issues and explore options available
+- Parent consultation and initial history and time-line taking.
+This will take a detailed look at what support has been offered in the past (if any), current issues and options available.

-- Offer advice and support to bridge communication between health colleagues and educational settings
+- A role that helps bridge the communication between health colleagues and educational settings.

-- Support for schools/setting to embrace and embed therapy advice from therapists
+- Help for schools/setting to embrace and embed therapy advice.

-- To provide an education perspective for complex cases and meeting support for the family e.g. case managed children where there is a large team around a child
+- To provide an educational perspective for complex cases e.g. case managed children when there is a large team around a child

 Who is it designed for?

 - Young people in early years, primary, secondary and post 16 provision.